ezylean/coerce-middleware/README.md

 ## Why

-Validation logic become simpler when it's possible to expect "typed" datas, but any datas parsed from url like req.query or req.params are strings.
+Validation logic become simpler when it's possible to expect "typed" datas, but datas parsed from url like req.query or req.params are strings.

 ## Install